Arduino: Post-dispute

-In October 2017, Arduino announced its partnership with ARM Holdings (ARM).
+In October 2017, Arduino announced its partnership with Arm Holdings (ARM).
 The announcement said, in part, "ARM recognized independence as a core value of Arduino ... without any lock-in with the ARM architecture".
 Arduino intends to continue to work with all technology vendors and architectures.
 Under Violante's guidance, the company started growing again and releasing new designs.
 The Genuino trademark was dismissed and all products were branded again with the Arduino name.

 In August 2018, Arduino announced its new open source command line tool (arduino-cli), which can be used as a replacement of the IDE to program the boards from a shell.

 In February 2019, Arduino announced its IoT Cloud service as an extension of the Create online environment.

 As of February 2020, the Arduino community included about 30 million active users based on the IDE downloads.

+In October 2025 it was announced that Arduino has been acquired, for an as yet undisclosed amount, by the American semiconductor multinational Qualcomm.

 Hardware

 Arduino is open-source hardware.
 The hardware reference designs are distributed under a Creative Commons Attribution Share-Alike 2.5 license and are available on the Arduino website.
 Layout and production files for some versions of the hardware are also available.

 Although the hardware and software designs are freely available under copyleft licenses, the developers have requested the name Arduino to be exclusive to the official product and not be used for derived works without permission.
 The official policy document on the use of the Arduino name emphasizes that the project is open to incorporating work by others into the official product.
 Several Arduino-compatible products commercially released have avoided the project name by using various names ending in -duino.

 Most Arduino boards consist of an Atmel 8-bit AVR microcontroller (ATmega8, ATmega168, ATmega328, ATmega1280, or ATmega2560) with varying amounts of flash memory, pins, and features.
 The 32-bit Arduino Due, based on the Atmel SAM3X8E was introduced in 2012.
 The boards use single or double-row pins or female headers that facilitate connections for programming and incorporation into other circuits.
 These may connect with add-on modules termed shields.
-Multiple and possibly stacked shields may be individually addressable via an I2C serial bus.
+Multiple and possibly stacked shields may be individually addressable via an I²C serial bus.
 Most boards include a 5 V linear regulator and a 16 MHz crystal oscillator or ceramic resonator.
-Some designs, such as the LilyPad, run at 8 MHz and dispense with the onboard voltage regulator due to specific form-factor restrictions.
+Some designs, such as the LilyPad, run at 8 MHz and dispense with the onboard voltage regulator due to specific form factor restrictions.